artynova/memogarden/README.md

 - React
 - Next.js
 - Tailwind CSS
-- ShadcnUI (components imported from its collection are located inside `src/components/ui/shadcn`)
+- ShadcnUI (components imported from its collection are located inside `src/components/shadcn`)
 - Drizzle ORM
 - PostgreSQL

-## Running
+## How to Run the Application

 ### Local Development Version